saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_0_trust_before_intelligence_v2_4.md

 The board meeting was brutal.
 Six months of work, $2 million spent, zero production deployments.
 The CFO, Krish Yadav, asked the question everyone was thinking: "If we have a state-of-the-art data warehouse, a modern data lake, and ML infrastructure that won awards, why can't we make a simple care coordination agent work?"

-The CEO set a deadline: "Fix this in 90 days or we're shelving AI for another year."
+Dr. Raj set a deadline: "Fix this in 90 days or we're shelving AI for another year."

 Sarah knew the problem wasn't talent—her team was excellent.
 It wasn't budget—$2 million proved they were willing to invest.
 It wasn't technology—the AI models themselves were sophisticated.
 The problem was architectural.
 Everything they'd built served human decision-makers beautifully, but agents weren't humans.